Skip to main content

 What is a Phase vs a "phase"?

-If your case type is not necessarily "sequential" and is difficult to think of as such, you can also think of your Phases as the key updates your clients will see for their case type.
+If your case type is not sequential, you can think of Phases as the key updates your clients will see for their case type.

-Do my "phases" in my CMS/CRM need to match my Phases in Hona exactly?
+Do my CMS/CRM phases need to match my Hona Phases exactly?

-Hona also allows you to display a different Client-Facing Name for each phase.
-The Trigger field maps the correlating "phase" value from your CMS/CRM, but clients will not see this.
-They will see what you put in the Client-Facing Name field, allowing you to name your Phases different names than your "phases."
+Hona allows you to display a different Client-Facing Name for each phase.
+The Trigger field maps the correlating phase value from your CMS/CRM (clients do not see this).
+They will see the Client-Facing Name, so you can name phases differently than what's in your CMS.

-In your CMS/CRM, the name of your "phase" is "INV" but you want your clients to see this in their case tracker as "Investigation."
+In your CMS, the phase is called "INV" but you want clients to see "Investigation."

 • Client-Facing Name in Hona = Investigation